MMawande/mo360-production-dashboards/README.md

 4. Test the report in the PR-Workspace.
 5. After testing, revert the `workspaceName` in the config files to dev, commit, and push the changes.

-Main contact is
+Main Developer & Data Engineer is
-Mawanda Mbaza 175 & Nora Ocros 050
+Mawanda Mbaza 175 & Nora Ocros 050 from Sindelfingen is the Product Owner from busines side